pohl-michel/2D-MR-image-prediction/README.md

 ## Requirements

+### Python requirements for transformers

-The main image-prediction workflow is written in MATLAB.
+The main time-series- and image-prediction workflows are written in MATLAB.
 Transformer-based forecasting requires a Python environment with PyTorch and Optuna installed and accessible from MATLAB, as transformer models were implemented using Python code interfaced with the common backbone evaluation code in MATLAB.
 If using [conda or miniconda](https://docs.conda.io/en/latest/#) and an NVIDIA GPU, PyTorch can be installed, for example, with:

 `conda install pytorch pytorch-cuda -c pytorch -c nvidia`

 The command above should be run in a conda environment used by the same operating system as MATLAB (not in WSL if MATLAB is installed on Windows).
 On Windows, this is typically done from the Anaconda Prompt.

-The [Python interpreter used by MATLAB](https://uk.mathworks.com/help/matlab/ref/pyenv.html) can then be set on MATLAB command line with:
+The [Python interpreter used by MATLAB](https://uk.mathworks.com/help/matlab/ref/pyenv.html) can then be set on MATLAB command line with, for instance:

 `pyenv("Version", "C:\Users\username\miniconda3\envs\my_environment\python.exe");`

-Hyperparameter optimization uses parallel processing through `parfor` loops in MATLAB.
-The code can be run without the MATLAB Parallel Computing Toolbox by replacing `parfor` loops with `for` loops, at the cost of longer runtime.
+### MATLAB requirements

+SVR-based forecasting requires MATLAB's Statistics and Machine Learning Toolbox, as the SVR baseline uses `fitrsvm()`.

+Grid-search-based hyperparameter optimization in MATLAB uses `parfor` loops and therefore requires MATLAB's Parallel Computing Toolbox unless `parfor` loops are replaced with `for` loops manually.
+Another option to avoid parallel processing when specifically running `sigpred_hyperparameter_optimization_main.m` (script for time-series forecasting hyperparameter optimization) is to set `beh_par.PARALLEL_COMPUTING` to `false`.

+Online learning algorithms for RNNs can use the GPU by setting `pred_par.GPU_COMPUTING` to `true` for supported methods.
+This requires MATLAB's Parallel Computing Toolbox.

+Image-sequence forecasting requires MATLAB's Image Processing Toolbox, as the code uses `imgaussfilt()` and `dicomread()`.

 ## References